-- Pest inspection: If a home has sustained damage from pests like termites, ants or beetles, it can cause major headaches for you down the line.
+- If a home has sustained damage from pests like termites, ants or beetles, it can cause major headaches for you down the line.

-- Sewer lines: Getting a sewer line scope and septic tank inspection can help you figure out if they’re in need of repair or replacement, especially with older properties.
+- Getting a sewer line scope and septic tank inspection can help you figure out if they’re in need of repair or replacement, especially with older properties.